acquia/lightning/UPDATE.md

 to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+### 2.2.4 to 2.2.5
+There are no manual update steps for this version.

 ### 2.2.3 to 2.2.4
 * Visit *Structure > Media types*.
 For each media type, click "Manage display" and select the "Embedded" display.
 Then drag the "Name" field into the